SanketPatole/ESPN-Statsguru-Scraper/README.md

 ## Introduction

-This repository contains the codebase, which can be used to scrape all-time cricket statistics from ESPN Cricinfo.
+An easy-to-use python scraper to pull all-time cricket statistics from ESPN Cricinfo.

 ## Prerequisites